DataDog/extendeddaemonset/README.md

 ### Kubectl plugin

-To build the the kubectl ExtendedDaemonSet plugin, you can run the command: `make build-plugin`.
+To build the the kubectl ExtendedDaemonSet plugin, you can run the command: `make kubectl-eds`.
 This will create the `kubectl-eds` Go binary, corresponding to your local OS and architecture.
 Then, add or move this binary to the `PATH` and run the command `kubectl eds`:

 ```console